tianyao-aka/MuGSI/README.md

 # MuGSI: Distilling GNNs with Multi-Granularity Structural Information for Graph Classification

-This repository contains a subset of codes for our submission: _MuGSI: Distilling GNNs with Multi-Granularity Structural Information for Graph Classification_ to WWW2024.
-The codes contain the main results in Table 2 for TUDatasets, using GIN as the teacher model, and MLP or GA-MLP as the student model.
-We will make **all codes publicly available once accepted**.
+This repository contains codes for our work: _MuGSI: Distilling GNNs with Multi-Granularity Structural Information for Graph Classification_ in WWW 2024.

 ## Set up environment